Practice proper inspection & maintenance ensure reliable fire protection

 An electrical malfunction in an office building causes a fire.
 The fire department rolls up to the building, sirens blaring.
 They rush to the fire hydrant, connect their hose—and no water comes out.
 Whoops.

 Fire hydrants must be operated properly, so adequate fire protection can consistently be provided.
-Always use a hydrant wrench when operating a hydrant.
+Always use a hydrant wrench.
 Repeated use of a pipe wrench on the five-sided operating nut will round off the nut so a hydrant wrench will no longer work.

 Flow should be diverted by diffusers, hoses or other equipment.
 Proper traffic control should be provided as needed.